Bravo: Calendar of Kearney area events

 People are also reading…

 Holiday Light Festival, 5:30-8:30 p.m.
 Wednesday through Dec.
 17 at Yanney Heritage Park at 2020 W. 11th St. Free admission.
-The event features special theme night.
-Presented by Kearney Parks & Recreation Dept.
+The event features special theme nights.
+Presented by Kearney Park and Recreation Department.

 Writer’s Block, an informal writing group for writers of all abilities, noon-1:30 p.m.
 Dec.
 8 at Kearney Public Library at 2020 First Ave.
 308-233-3282; KearneyLib.org.
 Free admission.
 Guest leaders will join the group periodically.
 Feel free to bring your lunch.